matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

     ->        SELECT b,c FROM test2;
 ```

-This creates a table with three columns, a, b, and c.
+This creates a table with three columns，a，b，and c。
-Notice that the columns from the `SELECT` statement are appended to the right side of the table, not overlapped onto it.
-Take the following example:
+Notice that the columns from the `SELECT` statement are appended to the right side of the table，not overlapped onto it。Take the following example：

 ```
 mysql> SELECT * FROM foo;